top of page

 The adjective 'slapdash' has an interesting and vivid etymology.
 It is believed to have originated in the 17th century as an alteration of the earlier English term 'slap, dash,' where 'slap' meant 'hasty' or 'careless,' and 'dash' referred to 'throwing' or 'casting.'
 The combination of these words conveyed the idea of doing something hastily and carelessly, as if throwing it together without much thought or precision.
 Over time, this phrase was condensed into 'slapdash,' and it became an adjective in its own right, used to describe tasks or actions that are done hastily, carelessly, and without proper attention to detail or organization.
 The etymology of 'slapdash' thus reflects its historical association with hurried and careless actions, capturing the essence of doing things quickly and without due care.

-Quiz: Find the meaning of slapdash
+Find the correct meaning of the adjective slapdash:

 Try Again!